-Remember, when disconnecting and reconnecting battery cables that the black cable must be connected to the negative terminal, and the red cable must be connected to the positive terminal of the battery.
+When disconnecting and reconnecting battery cables, the black cable must be connected to the negative terminal and the red cable must be connected to the positive terminal.
 Reversing this procedure will immediately damage your system.

 CHAPTER FIVE WINTERIZATION AND STORAGE